ChenZhu-Xie/xczphysics_SilverBullet/SB Basics.md

   2. [Rename its Title](https://youtu.be/7hyLvEfw34w?t=421)

 ## Tag Attribute
+>  #tag itself is an object as the index.tag to be indexed
+>  its name is a key without value
 ### Aggregation for future
   1. [ ] assign a #todo tag for every todo,
   2. then [Enter this ↑ Page to Filter all Todos](https://youtu.be/bZ79-RbyNoU?t=423)

 ## IndexDB Query
 ### Terminology Mapping